Aswin-2909/8byte-assignment-repo/README.md

 *   **CI/CD Tooling:** Chose **GitHub Actions** over Jenkins to provide native, low-friction integration with the source code without requiring a dedicated CI server to manage.
 ---

 ## 🛡️ 3.
-Security Considerations ("Shift-Left" Approach)
+Security, Secrets & Parameters

+*   **Secret Management:** No hardcoded credentials in the repo or Terraform state.
+Passwords and SSH keys are injected at runtime using GitHub Secrets.
+*   **Parameterization:** Infrastructure is modularized using Terraform variables.
+Application configs are handled via environment variables so the same image works anywhere.
-*   **Vulnerability Scanning:** Integrated **Trivy** into the workflow.
-The pipeline automatically fails and blocks deployment if `CRITICAL` or `HIGH` vulnerabilities are detected.
+*   **Vulnerability Scanning:** Trivy scans the Docker image during the GitHub Actions build.
+The pipeline automatically fails if `CRITICAL` or `HIGH` vulnerabilities are found.
-*   **Manual Deployment Gate:** Production deployments are fenced using **GitHub Environments**.
-The pipeline physically pauses and requires explicit, manual approval before the app is exposed on Port 80.
+*   **Manual Gate:** Production is protected by GitHub Environments.
+The pipeline stops after staging and waits for manual approval before deploying to port 80.
-*   **Secret Management:** No sensitive data is hardcoded.
-All credentials (passwords, IP addresses, SSH keys) are injected at runtime via **GitHub Encrypted Secrets**.
-*   **Port Isolation:** Implemented `fuser` logic and Docker network pruning during deployment to ensure that staging and production containers do not conflict or expose unauthorized ports.
+*   **Port Isolation:** Added `fuser` and Docker cleanup scripts to the deployment workflow to prevent port conflicts between the staging and production containers.

 ---